 Augustus H. Funck and his brother Henry enlisted in Company K, 16th Connecticut Volunteer Infantry, which was organized in August 1862.
 Moving quickly to the front in the Union cause, Funck distinguished himself as a good soldier.
-He was injured in the foot at Antietam but recovered to join his company in battles throughout the South until the capture in North Carolina in 1864.
-He spent four months at Andersonville and five more in the prison at Florence, South Carolina, where his brother Henry died.
+He was injured in the foot at Antietam but recovered to join his company in battles throughout the South until his capture by Confederate forces in North Carolina in 1864.
+He spent four months at the Andersonville Prison and five more in the Florence Stockade at Florence, South Carolina, where his brother Henry died.

 Augustus H. Funck held several other positions in Bristol while he served as head of its largest furniture store.
 In 1871, he was appointed at a Town Meeting as keeper of the Forestville jail, a position he held for several years.
 He was an active member of the Masons and the G.W.
 Thompson Post 13, GAR and played an active role in the Trinity Episcopal Church, where he served over the years in the capacity of vestryman, treasurer and senior warden.

 Shortly before his death in 1911, Augustus Funck instituted a legal name change, dropping the letter "c" from the family and firm name to prevent mischievous corruption of the company name by less than savory characters who hung around the railroad depot across the street.